coverclock/com-diag-hazer/README.md

 uses its own trivial data format consisting of raw RTCM messages preceeded by a four-byte sequence number carried over UDP datagrams.

-Note that Postel's Law - "Be conservative in what you send, be liberal in what you accept." - applies here.

 # Manual Pages and Reference Manual

 These PDFs of the